-If you’re in the fortunate position to be in the market for a brand new camper trailer… well, I’m more than a little envious!
+If you’re in the fortunate position to be in the market for the best camper trailer Australia… well, I’m more than a little envious!
 And this post is for you.
-There are quite a lot of excellent quality camper trailers made in Australia and designed to suit this climate, terrain and the Aussie way of travelling.
+There are quite a lot of excellent quality camper trailers Australia and designed to suit this climate, terrain and the Aussie way of travelling.

-I thought it would be an interesting exercise to see what brands are out there and to showcase some of the awesome designs and accessories now available.
+I thought it would be an interesting exercise to see what camper trailer brands are out there and to showcase some of the awesome designs and accessories now available.

 For this list I decided to just look at tent top camper trailers, both soft and hard floor.
 Once you start looking at the hybrids it’s easy to find yourself creeping up into the pop-tops and extendables and before you know it, you’re pretending that a $120k off-road caravan with an ensuite is a camper trailer!